illinois-or-research-analytics/cm_pipeline/README.md

 ## Requirements [WIP]
 - Create a python venv with 3.9 or above version.
 We are using python3.9
-     - pip install -r requirements.txt
+     - Activate the venv and run "pip install -r requirements.txt"
 - `cmake` version `3.2.0` and above should be installed.
-- `python39-devel` or higher should be installed
+- `python39-devel` or higher should be installed, e.g., dnf install python39-devel
 - `openmpi` and `gcc` of any version
      - In our analysis, `openmpi 4.2.0` and `gcc 9.2.0` were used.
+The code works with gcc 8.5 too in an Oracle Linux 8 environment.
 ### UIUC EngrIT Systems
 - These instructions are specific for users on an EngrIT cluster (such as Valhalla or the Campus Cluster) under the University of Illinois at Urbana-Champaign
 - You can get all the needed packages to run the pipeline via the following commands